chris-barry/darkweb-everywhere/README.md

 The above is not exhaustive or absolute.
 Many other methods can be accepted, assuming they are reasonable to the maintainers.
-If there is no definitive proof, the rule should be set to default to off with the tag `default_off="No proof."`.
+If there is no definitive proof, the site is down, or if the rule is for i2p, the rule should be set to default to off with the tag `default_off=""` with an appropriate reason in double quotes.
 If possible, please give a brief reason as to why the rule is disabled.

 If the rule cannot be verified, please place the `.xml` file in the `unverified-rules` folder.